-The spongy, meaty-textured wheat gluten in this dish easily absorbs the flavors of the ingredients it is cooked with.
+Spongy, meaty-textured wheat gluten easily absorbs the flavors of the ingredients it is cooked with.
+Look for this vegetarian standby at your local Asian market.

 - 4 pieces dried wood ear mushrooms (about 1 1⁄2 oz.)